IAM Groups vs. Direct Policy Attachment: Why Groups Win Every Time

 --group-name Developers

-# Step 5: List policies attached to the group
+# 5. List policies attached to the group

 aws iam list-attached-group-policies \